Published: December 28, 2021

 19. YouTube is the second most visited website.

 To define a website’s success, we need to look at the amount of traffic it gets daily.
-YouTube statistics show that it has 34.6 billion visits today.
-It comes behind Google, which has 92.5 billion visits, while Facebook ranks third on the list.
-Moreover, YouTube is also the second largest search engine, next, once again, to Google.
+YouTube stats show that it has 34.6 billion visits today.
+It comes behind Google, which has 92.5 billion visits, while Facebook ranks third on the list, with 25.5 billion visits.

 20. 6 out of 10 people now prefer online streaming over live TV.

-The newest trend in viewership shows people preferring online video platforms like YouTube and others over live TV.
+The latest trend in viewership shows people preferring online video platforms like YouTube and others over live TV.
 In total, 6 out of 10 people prefer it.
-This YouTube stat will continue to rise even more as people stray from live viewing toward popular media streaming platforms.
+According to YouTube streaming stats, video streaming will continue to rise even more as people stray from live viewing toward popular media streaming platforms.
 In fact, according to the latest e-commerce statistics, experts predict that the US alone will produce $23 billion on live streaming events by 2023.

 24. People are three times more likely to watch a YouTube tutorial video than read a product’s instructions.

-YouTube isn’t just a source of entertainment, it’s also a source of knowledge.
+Not only is YouTube a source of entertainment, but it’s also a source of knowledge.
 When it comes to instructions and how-tos, recent data suggests that people are three times more likely to watch a YouTube tutorial video than read a product’s instructions.

 YouTube Subscriber Stats